ruippeixotog/scala-scraper/README.md

 ## Integration with Typesafe Config Files

 Matchers and validators can be loaded from a [Typesafe config](https://github.com/typesafehub/config) using the methods `matcherAt`, `validatorAt` and `validatorsAt` of the DSL.
-More documentation will be available soon - meanwhile, take a look at the [application.conf](https://github.com/ruippeixotog/scala-scraper/blob/master/src/test/resources/application.conf) used [in the examples](https://github.com/ruippeixotog/scala-scraper/blob/master/src/test/scala/net/ruippeixotog/scalascraper/Examples.scala).
+More documentation will be available soon - meanwhile, take a look at the [examples.conf](https://github.com/ruippeixotog/scala-scraper/blob/master/src/test/resources/examples.conf) config used [in the examples](https://github.com/ruippeixotog/scala-scraper/blob/master/src/test/scala/net/ruippeixotog/scalascraper/Examples.scala) and at the [application.conf](https://github.com/ruippeixotog/scala-scraper/blob/master/src/test/resources/examples.conf) used in tests.

 ## Copyright